kaleocheng/nix-dots/README.md

 ### For NixOS Devices

-just run `nixos-rebuild switch` to apply the configuration.
+Just run `nixos-rebuild switch` to apply the configuration.

 ### For Non-NixOS Devices

-run `home-manager switch` to apply the configuration.
+Run `home-manager switch` to apply the configuration.

 ---